 There’s always more trail, you know.
 Where the Superior Hiking Trail ends the North Country Trail starts.
 One chapter concludes, another story begins.

-Part six: Temperance River to West Branch Bar in Finland
+Part 6: Temperance River to West Branch Bar in Finland

-Part nine: Silver Bay to Split Rock State Park
+Part 9: Silver Bay to Split Rock State Park

 Leave a Comment